Visayan Electric announces scheduled power interruption

 [1] Time: 9:00 a.m. to 2:00 p.m.
 (5hrs)

 Purpose: To improve the reliability of the distribution system serving Brgy.
-Pahina Central by facilitating tapping of service entrance wire.
+Canduman & Pagsabungan by facilitating shutdown request from a customer.

 Areas Affected: